jexxa-projects/JexxaTutorials/TimeService/README.md

 ...
 ```

-As you can see in the last two lines, we now use the `JMSSender` which is listening on Topic TimeService.
+As you can see in the last two lines, we now use the `JMSSender` which is listening to topic TimeService.

 ### Publish the time with JMS ###